-1.2.1 10015 Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+1.2.1 I 00IS Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allen keys, and drills.
 A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-A standard automotive feeler gauge.
-A razor knife to cut the nylon tubing.
+A standard automotive feeler gauge. ☐ Automotive brake tubing cutters to cut the copper tubing.
+A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal of the carrier.
 A torque wrench.
-(See vehicle service manual for required torque range.).
+(See vehicle service manual for required torque range.)
 A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming.
-(See Section 3 Bench Measurement) An 11.2mm [7/16"] drill and 1/4" NPT tap for bulkhead fitting installation.
-An automotive bearing puller (e.g. ARB Bearing Puller #0770001) or a differential carrier bearing puller.
+(See Section 3 Bench Measurement) A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
+An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
 A bearing press or arbor press.
-A soft hammer (e.g. copper/rawhide/nylon etc.) 1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings. (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your third member. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant.
+A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+A selection of differential bearing shims to set-up pre-load and backlash.
+(See section 3 Bench Measurement)